Economics and Management (EMA)

 Employment statistics (Almalaurea)

-The degree in Economics and Management offers the opportunity to study at several European universities, where students will be able to attend lectures and obtain credits for their degree.
+The degree in Economics and Management offers the opportunity to study abroad according to the agreements with several European universities, where students will be able to attend lectures and obtain credits.

-Our partners are selected among the most prestigious academic institutions in United Kingdom (University of Leicester), in Spain (Universidad Carlos III de Madrid, Universidad Complutense de Madrid, Universidad de Barcellona, Universidad de Salamanca, Universidad de Oviedo e Universidad de A Coruna), France (Université de Cergy Pontoise), in Switzerland (Université de Fribourg), and other European countries.
+Partners are selected among the most prestigious academic institutions in United Kingdom (University of Leicester), in Spain (Universidad Carlos III de Madrid, Universidad Complutense de Madrid, Universidad de Barcellona, Universidad de Salamanca, Universidad de Oviedo e Universidad de A Coruna), in France (Université de Cergy Pontoise), in Switzerland (Université de Fribourg) and other European countries.

-The modules offered by our partners include core subjects and disciplines of Economics and Management such as Management, Economics, Accounting, Marketing.
+The courses offered by partners include core subjects and disciplines of Economics and Management such as Management, Economics, Accounting, Marketing.

-The choice of modules is made by students before their departure in collaboration with the programme coordinator; the credits are recognized officially and included in the curriculum at the end of the exchange period.
+The choice of courses must be made by students before their departure in collaboration with the Erasmus tutor; the credits can be officially recognized and included in the curriculum at the end of the exchange period.

 Enrolment